aprilycchiu/eCommerce-Promotion-Analysis/README.md

 According to our analysis, we find that **promotions on the website did help our business grow**.
 Therefore, we uncover various insights by analyzing the data, which can **be transformed into actions and assist us with building promotional strategies** to improve the business.

-Finally, we integrate insights we found with practice, and **create an A/B test plan** to achieve the project objective.
+Finally, we integrate insights we found with real-world practice, and **create an A/B test plan** to achieve the project objective.
 From data to insights, we discover opportunities and build up strategies.
-And from results to decisions, we make positive and profitable impacts on the company.
+And from results to decisions, we make positive and profitable impacts for the company.

 **Note: Please refer to `Analysis Report.docx` to get the detailed analysis process and results.**